How much do households in Connecticut spend on rent?

 The Department of Housing and Urban Development considers households with a rent-to-income ratio of more than 30%, that is, households that spend more than 30% of their income on housing, to be cost-burdened.
 Cost-burdened households may have less money for other necessities such as food, healthcare, or savings.
 When median monthly rent is more than 30% of average monthly income, it means a typical household would meet the definition of housing cost-burdened.

-Connecticut's rent-to-income ratio was higher than in the US overall in 2022.
+Connecticut’s rent-to-income ratio was higher than the US overall in 2024.

 Ratio of median gross rent to median renter household income

-In 2018–2022, the average rent-to-income ratio across metro areas was 30.8%.
-The metro areas with the highest and lowest ratios were the Mayagüez, Puerto Rico area at 56.9% (highest) and Sheboygan, Wisconsin area, at 21.7% (lowest).
-In Connecticut, the highest and lowest were New Haven, CT area at 36.0% and Norwich, CT area at 31.7%.
+In 2019–2023, the average rent-to-income ratio across metro areas was 30.9%.
+Metro areas are made up of economically interconnected counties that include at least one urban area.
+A single metro area can include multiple cities and cross state lines.
+The metro areas with the highest and lowest ratios were the Ponce, PR area at 52.9% (highest) and the Sheboygan, WI area, at 20.7% (lowest).
+In Connecticut, the highest and lowest were the New Haven, CT area at 36.4% and the Norwich, CT area at 32.9%.

-During that period, the Bridgeport, Connecticut area had the highest median rent at $1,751 per month and the highest median monthly income at $5,031 among the four Connecticut metro areas.
-Its rent-to-income ratio was the second highest in the state.
+During that period, the Bridgeport, CT area had the highest median rent at $1,827 per month and highest median monthly income at $5,216 out of five Connecticut metro areas.
+It’s rent-to-income ratio was second highest in Connecticut.

 Methodology